OptimalBits/bull/README.md

-    of the queue instead of the left (default false) opts.timeout {Number} The number of milliseconds after which the job should be fail with a timeout error [optional] returns {Promise} A promise that resolves when the job has been succesfully added to the queue (or rejects if some error occured).
+    of the queue instead of the left (default false) opts.timeout {Number} The number of milliseconds after which the job should be fail with a timeout error [optional] opts.jobId {Number|String} Override the job ID - by default, the job ID is a unique integer, but you can use this setting to change it to something else, for example some kind of unique key that will prevent two jobs of the same value from existing at the same time returns {Promise} A promise that resolves when the job has been succesfully added to the queue (or rejects if some error occured).
 On success, the promise resolves to the new Job.